19 days from Budapest to ParisOverview

 Dürnstein, known for the magnificent baroque, blue Stiftskirche built in the 1700s, is situated right in the heart of the Wachau wine region.
 The main street of this small town—with a population of less than 1,000 people—is lined with 16th-century residences and charming cobblestone streets.
 This morning your Local Guide will take you on an included WALKING TOUR and tell you the tale of England’s King Richard the Lionheart, who was imprisoned in the castle whose ruins still stand above the town.
 During lunchtime, sail the picturesque Wachau Valley and arrive in Melk in the early afternoon.
 Here, enjoy a GUIDED VISIT of the magnificent 11th-century BENEDICTINE ABBEY, one of Europe’s largest monasteries.
 The abbey houses an ornate library with over 80,000 printed books and 2,000 manuscripts.
 You’ll be captivated by the splendor of the church with its frescoed ceilings, stunning high altar, marble statues, and 210-foot-high cupola.
 The view from the terrace of the abbey over the Danube and surrounding countryside is breathtaking!
 This evening you’ll be able to sample some of the Wachau Valley’s FAMOUS WINES.
 (B,L,D)Day 7 Passau, Germany.

-Today you can choose from several full-day optional excursions: to Salzburg, taking in some of the Sound of Music sights; the popular “Romantic Austria” tour; or to ?eský Krumlov in the Czech Republic, a UNESCO World Heritage Site.
+Today, you might wish to choose from a couple of full-day optional excursions: to Salzburg taking in some of the Sound of Music sights or to medieval Český Krumlov in the Czech Republic, a UNESCO World Heritage Site.
 Alternatively, you may choose to stay on the ship and relax as you cruise to Passau, uniquely located where the Inn, Ilz, and Danube Rivers converge.
 Passau is a maze of narrow cobblestone streets lined with beautiful patrician houses.
 St. Stephen’s Cathedral, a masterpiece of Italian baroque architecture, houses one of the world’s largest church organs with 17,774 pipes.
 Take in the highlights on the included GUIDED WALK.
 (B,L,D)Day 8 Regensburg.

 After breakfast, drive to Munich, capital of Bavaria.
 With its historical museums, splendid English Garden, traditional cafés, and delightful shops, Munich has plenty to see and do.
 A LOCAL GUIDE will show you the highlights of this fascinating city, including Nymphenburg Palace, summer residence of the Bavarian monarchs; MARIENPLATZ with its Old and New Town Halls; and the gothic Frauenkirche, a prominent landmark for Munich.
 Then, enjoy time on your own in this vibrant city.
 Watch the famous Glockenspiel, which recreates a royal wedding from the 16th century; linger at an outdoor café; visit St. Peter’s, the oldest church in town; or maybe relax alongside the locals at one of the many Biergarten or breweries to sample one of the Bavarian beer specialties.
 Return to your ship in the afternoon.
 (B,D)Day 11 Bamberg.

 In the early morning hours, arrive in medieval Bamberg, former residence of one of Germany’s most powerful imperial dynasties and today a UNESCO World Heritage Site.
 Your GUIDED WALK takes in its historic center, including the great 13th-century Romanesque cathedral and the fascinating Altes Rathaus (Old Town Hall)—built on an island in the middle of the Regnitz River when the bishop refused to give the townspeople land for a town hall!
-This afternoon, enjoy some relaxing time on board as you cruise toward Würzburg on the Main River and attend an interesting ONBOARD LECTURE about the European Union.
+This afternoon, enjoy some relaxing time on board as you cruise toward Würzburg on the Main River.
 (B,L,D)Day 12 Würzburg.

 Arrive in Würzburg during breakfast.
 Surrounded by verdant hillside vineyards, Würzburg, also known as the “Pearl of the Romantic Road,” makes an immediate impression with imposing Fortress Marienberg perched above town and the 15th-century Alte Mainbrucke (Old Main Bridge).
 On your GUIDED SIGHTSEEING TOUR, visit the magnificent baroque BISHOP’S RESIDENZ, home to the largest ceiling fresco ever painted.
 This afternoon you might like to join an optional excursion to medieval Rothenburg.
-(B,L,D)Day 13 Miltenberg.
+(B,L,D)Day 13 Main River village experience.

 After breakfast, an excursion takes you to Trier, Germany’s oldest city.
 Some say Trier is even older than Rome and that it was populated over a thousand years before the Romans arrived.
 Many Roman remains have survived, including a 20,000-seat amphitheater; the Porta Nigra, a fortified gate from the original Roman settlement, which still gives access to the town’s center; imperial baths; and the Roman bridge, Germany’s oldest bridge, with stone pilings dating from 144 AD—all evidence of this once-grand Roman city.
 Trier also offers pleasant market squares, Germany’s oldest Christian church, and a cornucopia of architectural styles—Roman, baroque, neo-classicism, renaissance, and gothic.
 Choose from the included CITY SIGHTSEEING or the more history-focused “ROMAN TRIER” guided tour, followed by some free time, gives you the opportunity to discover this magnificent town.
 Rejoin your vessel and head for Remich in the Grand Duchy of Luxembourg.
 (B,L,D)Day 17 Remich, Luxembourg (Disembarkation)–Paris, France.